 In order for you to have a case against your employer for FEHA retaliation, your employer needs to have taken an “adverse action” against you.

-An adverse action does NOT have to mean something as serious and final as the loss of your job or a demotion.
+An adverse action does NOT have to be as serious or final as the loss of your job or a demotion.

 Instead, an adverse action is any pattern of behavior that materially and adversely affects the terms, conditions and privileges of your employment–for example, by impairing your: